 As a young child, Rosemary experienced the majesty of Lanka’s surviving Asian elephants, both wild and captive; animals who often face a fate more tragic than (even) their African counterparts.
 One of Rosemary’s earliest childhood memories is of feeding captive elephants who frequented the vicinity of her childhood home to retrieve felled lumber, elephants who hauled logs over many difficult miles.
 The fate, lives and eyes of these splendid animals are indelibly etched in Rosemary’s heart and mind.

-Rosemary left her job in Silicon Valley to work and volunteer in Africa; her focus is at the intersection of disenfranchised human and animal communities; she believes that the creative and thoughtful disruption of colonial modalities of conservation and the dismantling of racial privilege will craft a space for conversations about conservation that are meaningful, compassionate and effective.
+Rosemary left her job in Silicon Valley to work and volunteer in Africa.
+The correlations between disenfranchised human and animal communities are her focus; she believes that the creative and thoughtful disruption of outdated colonial models of conservation and the dismantling of racial privilege will lead to collaborative conservation efforts that are meaningful, compassionate and effective.

 Among her many conservation efforts, Rosemary volunteered her time in Namibia, working with a scientist amid the desert dwelling elephants of the skeleton coast, gathering and analyzing critical data to ensure the survival of an endangered keystone species.
 She is currently based in rural South Africa engaged in community-based advocacy on behalf of elephants and rhinos and volunteering on behalf of biodiversity, water, endemic flora and iconic mega fauna.

 Rosemary brings a wealth of knowledge and passion to advocacy.